 The Motatapu Valley links lakes Wanaka and Wakatipu.
 Long before a road was carved through Cardrona Valley and over the Crown Range, the route via the Motatapu was the way Māori traveled from one basin to the other.
 Full of history, a variety of terrain including green valley, forest, river, and highland, and offering a wilderness experience tucked between two of the South Island's most popular destinations, the Motatapu Track is a natural option for those wanting an accessible but still challenging Kiwi trek.book now from $1500 Skills required

-Jo-Anne & Jerome, Sydney, Australia
+Jo-Anne & Jerome, Australia, Aspiring Discovery

 The track starts in the Fern Burn carpark, heading along the river and passing shrubland, grassy flats, and through shady beech forest.
 Then the climbing starts, getting above the bushline and into tussock country.
 You'll make your way past Fern Burn Hut at 720m, a great spot for lunch.
 From the hut there is more climbing up to Jack Halls Saddle at 1275m, the high point for day one.
 Then it's time to head down to Highland Creek and then Highland Creek Hut (asl 850 m).